-George T. Caplan represents major corporations and motion picture studios.
+George T. Caplan represents major corporations, including entertainment industry companies.
 His general business and entertainment litigation experience includes general commercial matters, energy industry litigation, unfair competition, intellectual property, trademark infringement, First Amendment issues and domain name infringement.
 George is a partner in the Litigation Group in Drinker Biddle’s Los Angeles office.

 George also handles securities fraud, employment contracts, directors and officers, as well as errors and omissions defense, real estate, power plant construction and defect litigation, general construction defect litigation, hotel industry disputes and computer software development contract litigation.